berlinonline/converjon/README.md

 It's recommended to set the server port to `80` in [configuration](#server) and to run Converjon on a separate subdomain of your site or behind a reverse proxy like Nginx or Varnish.

+For information on how to use the command line tool, run `conversion-cli --help`.

 ### Changing size

 You can either supply a `width`, `height` or both.
 If you only specify one dimension, the other one will be derived from the original image's aspect ratio.